seanlth/CS4098PaddyPaddy/README.md

    on, creaating a control structure with one new node.
 Red (+) nodes are invalid selections.
 You can change the names
    of these control structures with the [...] displayed beside the name which will create a prompt.
 The various parameters
    of an action can be altered using a form displayed when you click on one.
 The generate PML button will open a new
-   tab/window with the editor open to PML generated based on your graph.
+   tab/window with the editor open to PML generated based on your diagram.
+If the diagram becomes larger than the screen
+   scrolling is done by clicking and dragging the mouse or by using the arrow keys.

 ## Dependencies
 * Ubuntu 14.04